thoth-station/dependency-monkey/images/pypi-validator/README.md

-# Pypi Validator
+# PyPI Validator

-This Validator will resolve Pypi modules using `pip-compile`.
+This Validator will resolve PyPI modules using `pip-compile`.